-Opening of bike-only lane on Queensboro Bridge appears to be delayed – again
+Opening of pedestrian-only lane on Queensboro Bridge appears to be delayed – again

 On the North Outer Roadway of the Queensboro Bridge, pedestrians and cyclists compete for space as construction to fix the dangerous situation lags.
 Eagle photo by Ryan Schwach